DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-10-28-understanding normality tests a deep dive into their power and limitations.md

 ### Anderson-Darling Test

-The **Anderson-Darling test** improves upon the Cramér-von Mises test by giving more weight to deviations in the tails.
+The **Anderson-Darling test** improves upon the Cramér-von Mises test by giving more weight to the tails of the distribution:

-These CDF-based tests are sensitive to differences across the entire distribution.
-In our special case, the Anderson-Darling test would likely detect the non-normality due to the distribution’s bimodal structure.
+$$
+A^2 = -n - \frac{1}{n} \sum_{i=1}^n \left( (2i - 1) \left[ \ln F(X_i) + \ln(1 - F(X_{n + 1 - i})) \right] \right)
+$$

+### Performance on the Special Distribution

+Tests based on CDF comparisons, particularly the **Anderson-Darling test**, are sensitive to deviations in the entire distribution, including the middle and tails.
+In our special distribution, the bimodality and the "hole" in the middle result in significant differences between the ECDF and the theoretical CDF of a normal distribution.
+Consequently, these tests are more likely to detect the non-normality.

+### Recommendations

+- **Prefer Anderson-Darling Over K-S:** The Anderson-Darling test is generally more powerful than the K-S test, especially for detecting deviations in the tails.

+- **Use Lilliefors When Parameters Are Estimated:** The Lilliefors test corrects for bias when parameters are estimated from the data.

 ## Shapiro-Wilk and Shapiro-Francia Tests

 ### Shapiro-Wilk Test

-The **Shapiro-Wilk test** measures the correlation between the data and the expected normal scores:
+The **Shapiro-Wilk test** assesses normality by examining the correlation between the data and the corresponding normal scores (expected values under normality).
+The test statistic $W$ is calculated as:

 $$
 W = \frac{\left( \sum_{i=1}^n a_i X_{(i)} \right)^2}{\sum_{i=1}^n (X_i - \bar{X})^2}
 $$

-Where $$X_{(i)}$$ are the ordered data and $$a_i$$ are constants based on expected normal values.
+Where $X_{(i)}$ are the ordered data and $a_i$ are constants derived from the expected values and variances of the order statistics of a normal distribution.

+### Limitations

+- **Sample Size Constraints:** The Shapiro-Wilk test is most effective for small to moderate sample sizes ($n \leq 2000$).
+For larger samples, its power may decrease.

+- **Sensitivity to Symmetry and Tails:** The test is sensitive to deviations in symmetry and tail weight but may not detect bimodality effectively.

 ### Shapiro-Francia Test

-The **Shapiro-Francia test** is a variant of the Shapiro-Wilk test, adjusted for larger sample sizes.
+The **Shapiro-Francia test** is a modification of the Shapiro-Wilk test, designed for larger sample sizes.
+It replaces the variance of the sample with the expected variance under normality.

+### Shapiro-Chen Test

+The **Shapiro-Chen test** is another variant that adjusts the weighting of the data to improve power against certain alternatives.

 ### Performance on the Special Distribution

-For our bimodal distribution, these tests may not effectively detect the non-normality.
-Although useful for detecting skewness or tail deviations, they might overlook the bimodality.
+In the case of our special distribution, the **Shapiro-Wilk test** may not be the most effective.
+Its test statistic relies on the correlation with normal order statistics, which may not sufficiently capture the bimodal nature of the distribution.
+The **Shapiro-Chen test**, however, might have improved power due to its adjustments.

+### Implications

+This example illustrates that even widely used tests like Shapiro-Wilk may not always be the best choice.
+Understanding the specific strengths of each test helps in selecting the most appropriate one for the data at hand.

-## Contradictory Test Results: Understanding the Discrepancies
+## Contradictions Between Tests: Understanding the Discrepancies

-Different tests often yield conflicting results.
-For instance, while moment-based tests like **Jarque-Bera** may suggest normality, CDF-based tests like **Anderson-Darling** could strongly reject it.
-These contradictions arise because each test measures different aspects of the distribution.
+### Observations

+In testing our special distribution, we may encounter significant contradictions:

+- Some tests yield high p-values (e.g., Jarque-Bera, failing to reject $H_0$).
+- Other tests yield very low p-values (e.g., Anderson-Darling, rejecting $H_0$).

+These discrepancies are not marginal; they can be substantial (e.g., $p \approx 1$ vs. $p < 0.001$).

+### Reasons for Contradictions

+- **Different Sensitivities:** Each test is sensitive to different aspects of the distribution (e.g., skewness, kurtosis, overall shape, tails).

+- **Test Statistics Based on Different Principles:** Moment-based tests focus on skewness and kurtosis, while CDF-based tests consider the entire distribution.

+- **Sample Size Effects:** Some tests perform differently depending on the sample size.

+### Not an Error

+Contradictory results do not indicate errors in the testing process.
+Instead, they reflect the multifaceted nature of statistical distributions and the varying focus of different tests.

+### Choosing the Right Test

+- **Define Concerns:** Determine what type of deviation from normality is most relevant for your analysis (e.g., tails, skewness, modality).

+- **Select Appropriate Tests:** Choose tests that are sensitive to those specific deviations.

+- **Use Multiple Tests Judiciously:** While using multiple tests can provide a comprehensive assessment, interpret results carefully to avoid confusion.

-## The Importance of Data Visualization
+## Importance of Data Visualization

 ### Quantile-Quantile (QQ) Plots

-A **QQ plot** compares the sample quantiles to the theoretical normal quantiles.
-Deviations from a straight line indicate non-normality, which may be due to skewness, kurtosis, or modality.
+A **QQ plot** compares the quantiles of the sample data to the quantiles of a theoretical normal distribution.
+If the data are normally distributed, the points should fall approximately along a straight line.

+### Advantages

+- **Visual Detection of Deviations:** QQ plots can reveal deviations from normality, such as skewness, kurtosis, and bimodality.

+- **Easy Interpretation:** Patterns in the plot can indicate specific types of non-normality.

 ### Empirical CDF (ECDF) Plots

-An **ECDF plot** shows the cumulative probabilities of the sample data.
-Overlaying the theoretical CDF provides a visual comparison, highlighting differences across the entire distribution.
+An **ECDF plot** displays the cumulative probabilities of the sample data.
+Overlaying the theoretical CDF allows for visual comparison.

+### Advantages

+- **Highlighting Differences in Distribution Shape:** ECDF plots can show where the sample data deviate from the theoretical distribution, including in the tails and middle.

 ### Application to the Special Distribution

-Visualizing our bimodal distribution with QQ or ECDF plots would immediately reveal the deviations from normality—particularly the dip in the middle of the distribution.
+Visualizing our special distribution using **QQ** and **ECDF** plots would likely reveal the bimodality and the "hole" in the middle.
+These deviations may not be apparent from statistical tests alone, especially those focusing on moments.

+### Recommendations

+- **Always Start with Visualization:** Before conducting formal tests, examine the data visually to identify potential issues.

+- **Complement Tests with Plots:** Use visual tools to support and interpret the results of statistical tests.

 ## Conclusion

-Normality tests are essential tools, but they must be used with a deep understanding of their limitations.
-While formal tests can provide statistical evidence, they should be complemented by visual inspection tools like QQ plots and ECDF plots.
-Moreover, different tests have different sensitivities, so choosing the right test for the data’s characteristics is crucial.
-In practice, a comprehensive approach, combining statistical tests with visualization, will yield more robust and accurate conclusions.
+Assessing normality is a nuanced process that requires more than a one-size-fits-all approach.
+Our exploration of a specially crafted distribution has highlighted several key points:

+1. **Normality Tests Cannot Prove Normality:** Failing to reject the null hypothesis does not confirm that data are normally distributed.

+2. **Different Tests Have Different Sensitivities:** Understanding what each test measures is crucial.
+Tests based on moments may miss certain deviations, while CDF-based tests might detect them.

+3. **Contradictory Results Are Informative:** Discrepancies between tests are not errors but reflections of the data's complexity.
+They inform us about different aspects of non-normality.

+4. **Visualization Is Essential:** Visual tools like QQ plots and ECDF plots provide invaluable insights that complement formal tests.

+5. **Select Tests Based on Specific Concerns:** Choose tests that align with the types of deviations most relevant to your analysis.

+6. **Understand the Limitations:** Be aware of sample size effects, test assumptions, and the potential for Type II errors.

+In practice, a comprehensive approach that combines statistical tests with visual inspection and a thorough understanding of the data will lead to more robust and reliable conclusions.
+By appreciating the strengths and limitations of various normality tests, statisticians and data analysts can make informed decisions that enhance the quality of their analyses.